 So what does it take for a firm to achieve digital resilience?
 Looking to other mature industries that deal in high risk can help shed some light on the matter.
 The rise of the automobile has no doubt propelled society forward, but at the cost of many lives; despite this, motorway accidents and fatalities are at most an afterthought of the daily commute.
 Consumers and businesses can enjoy the benefits of modern transportation through instruments that effectively manage risk—these are, of course, the various types of insurance coverage available (and are in most cases required by law).
 These products enable customers offset the high cost of automotive risk in exchange for premium payments.

 The occasional cost of living resiliently.
 Source: Thue / Wikimedia Commons.

 This risk-based thinking is also a prerequisite for digital resilience, and indeed—the nascent but rising cyber insurance industry is a reflection of the ever-worsening cyber threat landscape.
 Unfortunately, up until now the metrics for quantifying and comprehending cyber risk were at best arbitrary and at worst, completely inaccurate.

-This is the essence of UpGuard's Cyber Security Threat Assessment Report (CSTAR): a composite score representing the collective vulnerability of every server, network device, and cloud service to the risk of breaches.
-CSTAR gives insurers the ability to provide optimally-priced insurance policies customized per organization based on an actual infrastructure's configuration state and testing habits.
+This is the essence of UpGuard's Cyber Security Rating (CSR): a composite score representing the collective vulnerability of every server, network device, and cloud service to the risk of breaches.
+CSR gives insurers the ability to provide optimally-priced insurance policies customized per organization based on an actual infrastructure's configuration state and testing habits.
 But there's a lot more to UpGuard than just assigning a numeric value to cyber risk.
-Our platform helps your organization become more digitially resilient through continuous integrity monitoring and validation, providing the mechanisms to improve CSTAR scores as a measure of digitial resilience.
+Our platform helps your organization become more digitally resilient through continuous integrity monitoring and validation, helping to prevent data breaches.